DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-11-what-to-expect-from-our-blog.md

 ---
 layout: post
-title: "What to Expect From This Blog"
+title: "What to Expect From Our Blog"
 author: Joël
 banner: /assets/img/blog/blogpost_3.jpg
 preview: "Our cozy corner of the internet where we’ll share what’s going on behind the scenes."
 ---
-<h2 class="post-heading">A Little Bit About This Blog</h2>
+<h2 class="post-heading">A Little Bit About Our Blog</h2>

 This blog is our cozy corner of the internet where we’ll share what’s going on behind the scenes.
 Whether you’re a fellow dev, trying to enter the game industry, or just someone who just loves surreal, narrative-driven experiences—you’re in the right place!